Photo Credit Jan Wells

 - Access to fewer resources and coping skills – even more notable during the 2020 Covid pandemic

 - The impact of other people’s attitudes

 NO MORE HATE

 Sadly, hate crimes against learning disabled adults are on the increase.
 Figures show that the National Crime Survey estimated 70,000 crimes took place between 2018 – 2019.
 Many crimes still go unreported and that’s why it’s vital that this community has the power and voice to speak up for themselves to make a change for the better.
 We want to make the world a safe place to live and be free from abuse.

-Spreading our message #AbilitiesNotDisabilities and supporting our work will help prove what this talented community really can do.
-The simple act of wearing one of our T-shirts will help fight our campaign against stigma and challenge negativity.
+Spreading our message #AbilitiesNotDisabilities and supporting our work will help to tackle stigma and challenge negativity.

 Leep1 work in many other ways to raise awareness, educate and tackle hate and mate crimes.
 More about our schools programme can be found here:

 By putting our new designs online it was soon established that there was a need for a digital inclusive shopping experience for adults with learning disabilities and other digitally excluded parts of society.
 A future development of the AND-Clothing project is to help develop an app to provide a safe shopping experience and a pre paid card to allow for greater independence while shopping.